Uruk period: Writing

 Some proto-cuneiform logographic signs with meaning, examples, Uruk III shapes (drawings by R. Englund.).

-The oldest form of writing (or "proto-writing") in the Near East emerge in Mesopotamia, and is often called "Proto-cuneiform" because it is the system from which derives the cuneiform writing system characteristic of Ancient Mesopotamia and the Ancient Near East.
+The oldest form of writing (or "proto-writing") in the Near East emerged in Mesopotamia, and is often called "Proto-cuneiform" because it is the system from which the cuneiform writing system characteristic of ancient Mesopotamia and the ancient Near East derives.
 It is mostly written on clay tablets, inscribed with a reed stylus.
-The oldest tablets come from Uruk, therefore the likely place of invention of this system.
+The oldest tablets come from Uruk; therefore, it is the likely place of invention of this system.
 Two main chronological groups are distinguished, named from the Eanna quarter where they were first found (in a rubble deposit).
 The oldest, originally found in Uruk IV strata (Late Uruk period), comprises nearly 2,000 tablets.
 They date ca. 3350-3200 BC.
 The second group, Uruk III (contemporary to the Jemdet Nasr period), comprises around 5,000 tablets, mostly found in Uruk, but also from other sites of Lower Mesopotamia such as Jemdet Nasr, Tell Uqair, and Umma, and also from unknown places, attesting the diffusion of the invention.
-Those textes are dated ca. 3200-3000 BC.
-An other for of "proto-writing" was used at Susa and in southwestern Iran: Proto-Elamite.
+Those texts are dated ca. 3200-3000 BC.
+Another form of "proto-writing" was used at Susa and in southwestern Iran: Proto-Elamite.
 It is often seen as a local adaptation of the Proto-cuneiform, therefore a later invention, but it could have been created around the same time.

 List of cities, Jemdet Nasr.
 Among the first in the list are well-known cities such as Ur, Nippur, Larsa and Uruk.
 The order in which they appear could reflect a mythological or cultic hierarchy.
 British Museum.